jasmas/wordMerge/README.md

 Copyright (c) 2014 Jason Masker <jason@masker.net>
 All rights reserved.

-This file is part of darwin-word-git-merge-driver.
+This file is part of wordMerge.

-darwin-word-git-merge-driver is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+wordMerge is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+wordMerge is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Foobar.
+You should have received a copy of the GNU General Public License along with wordMerge.
 If not, see <http://www.gnu.org/licenses/>.

 Version 2014-02-08

-darwin-word-git-merge-driver
+wordMerge
 ============================

 Overview
 --------
-This is a git merge driver which can be used on an OSX/darwin system to merge Microsoft Word documents using the commercial software Microsoft Office for Mac 2011.
+wordMerge is a git merge driver for OSX/darwin which can be used to merge Microsoft Word documents using the commercial software Microsoft Office for Mac 2011.

 'wordMerge' is the primary driver, a shell script wrapper which passes applescript commands to the 'osascript' command-line tool, included with OS X.